pensjonatus/flash-fiction/blog/nobody-is-perfect.md

 ---
-title: 'Nobody Is Perfect'
+title: Nobody Is Perfect
 date: '2013-11-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The first girl I loved was really mean to me in that she never really noticed